On the accuracy of posterior recovery with neural network emulators: Measuring information loss

 The matrix $M M^+$ is a projection matrix since it is idempotent $M M^+ M M^+ = M M^+$.
 As a result, all of the eigenvalues of $M M^+$ are, in fact, either 1 or 0.
 Thus $\max(\lambda_{\rm n}) = 1$ and substituting $|\epsilon|^2 = N_{\rm d} \mathrm{RMSE}^2$ we find

 where RMSE is the root mean squared error across a test data set for the emulator.
-Therefore, under the assumptions of Gaussian noise and a linear model for the data, we can say that for less than 1 bit of difference between $P$ and $P_\epsilon$ then
+Therefore, under the assumptions of Gaussian noise and a linear model for the data, we can say that for less than 1 bit of difference\footnote{Intuitively, 1 bit of information is the amount gained when flipping a fair coin, since there are two equally likely outcomes of this process.
+Bits can be thought of as the number of yes/no questions that need to be asked to learn the true answer.
+Note KL divergence is often calculated in nat bits (base $e$) however this is trivially related to the base 2 KL divergence by $\mathcal{D}_\mathrm{KL}^\mathrm{nat} = \mathcal{D}_\mathrm{KL}^\mathrm{bits} \log(2)$.} between $P$ and $P_\epsilon$ then

 which when inverted gives

 When using an emulator, we see that to maintain the same bound on inferred inaccurate information as the number of data points increase, the emulator accuracy needs to improve.
 This is intuitively quite satisfying since, for independent and identically distributed random variables, having more data points should give more tightly constrained posteriors and so model accuracy needs to be higher.
 For $N_d \sim 100$, typical of the expected number of data points in a 21-cm global signal observation, then